 CPA (cost-per-acquisition) – you are charged when someone takes a specific action on your site or converts.
 If you have something you want your users to do on your site, this is a great option.

-Many, many, many available reports giving you clear insights into your campaign’s performance.
-So much data available, you’ll get lost in it.
+Many, many, many available reports give you clear insights into your campaign’s performance.
+So much data is available, that you’ll get lost in it.

 You can reach specific marketing goals